John Patrick University of Health and Applied Sciences ROI Analysis

 ROI Analysis

 The one-year earnings for John Patrick University graduates are $106,467, while the annual tuition cost is $19,520.
 The provided data does not include five-year or ten-year earnings.
-The median debt for graduates is $0.
-Nearly half of the students, 48.8%, receive financial aid.
+The median debt for students is $0.
+Almost half of the students, 48.8%, receive financial aid.

 The data does not provide information to calculate a debt-to-income ratio.
-The data also does not include a graduation rate or the information needed to calculate a break-even timeline.
+The provided data also does not include the graduation rate.
+The retention rate is 33.3%.

 Generated from College Scorecard & IPEDS data